Marcin Jahn | Dev Notebook

 Garbage Collection may work in different modes:

 • Background Mode - enabled by default.
 Only Gen 2 is collected in the background.
+There are as many managed heaps as there are logical CPU cores.

 • Server Mode - ideal for server-side apps.
 Each CPU core gets its own heap.
 Also, each core has its own GC thread running in the background.
 It’s non-blocking, but uses more memory (30-40% more) and CPU.
 We can enable that via csproj.
 It can give you a huge boost of performance if utilized in scenarios where throughput is really important.